onflow/flow-cli/CONTRIBUTING.md

 should write out that command was executed.
 This is meant to assure the user of the completion of the command.
-If user is executing a destructive command they should be asked for approval but this command should allow passing confirmation with a flag --yes.
+If user is executing a destructive command they should be asked for approval but this command should allow passing confirmation with a flag `--yes`.

 ```
 💾 result saved to: account.txt